subspace/protocol-specs/docs/glossary.md

 ---
 title: Glossary
 sidebar_position: 5
-description: Collection of terms and definitions used within the network.
+description: Collection of terms and definitions used within the subspace network.
 keywords:
     - glossary
     - terminology
 last_update:
-  date: 03/28/2024
+  date: 04/10/2024
   author: Saeid Yazdinejad
 ---
-import Collapsible from '@site/src/components/Collapsible/Collapsible';

 <!-- A -->
 ## Archival Node
-- Similar to the Full Node but retains all history and state since the genesis block, making it a comprehensive data repository.
+- An Archival Node, similar to a Full Node, engages in processing all blocks and running all state transitions.
+Unlike a Full Node, which retains history and state for a configurable number of recent blocks, an Archival Node preserves the entire history and state of the blockchain since the genesis block, making it a comprehensive data repository.

 ## Archived History

 It refers to the blockchain's historical data that has been specifically processed for preservation.
 This includes:

 - **Transformation**: The blockchain history undergoes a transformation process, converting blocks into a format suitable for long-term storage and access.
-- **Depth-Based Selection**: This history consists of blocks that have reached a certain depth from the chain's tip, ensuring a consistent approach to archiving data.
+- **Depth-Based Confirmation**: This history consists of blocks that have reached a certain depth from the chain's tip, ensuring a consistent approach to archiving data.

 It also known as "archival history".

 ## Archiver

-It is an implementation of the Archiving process
+It is an implementation of the Archiving process within the node.

 ## Archiving

 It is the transformation of Blockchain History into Archived History.
-It is defines by several steps:
+It is defined by several steps:

 1. **Transformation Depth**: It involves processing blocks at a certain depth from the chain's tip.
 2. **Encoding and Buffering**: Blocks are SCALE-encoded and stored in a buffer.
 3. **Slicing into Records**: The buffered data is sliced into records.
 4. **Erasure Coding**: These records are then erasure-coded to ensure redundancy and fault tolerance.
-5. **Commitment and Witnessing**: A KZG commitment is computed for both source and parity records, with a witness derived for each record.
+5. **Commitment and Witness Creation**: First, a KZG commitment is computed for each source and parity record, then to the set of all records (Segment) and a witness to the segment commitment derived for each record.
 6. **Piece Formation**: The combination of a record, its commitment, and witness forms a piece of Archived History, ready for Plotting and Farming by Farmers.

 An **Archiver** implements the functionalities necessary for this process.